 Planned Parenthood of South, East and North Florida provides medically accurate and unbiased information about the Zika virus.
 Read this page for information about the Zika virus, how it is transmitted, and how you can protect yourself.

 What is Zika?

-- If you are pregnant and would like to be tested, all county health departments are offering free testing.
+If you are pregnant and would like to be tested, contact your local health department for more information.